Apply

 • A letter of support from a host organization.
 (Recommendations Tab – Recommendation #3)

-The MOU will not be modified after applications are submitted.
-If employers want changes to be made, those changes will need to be submitted at least three weeks in advance of application to Denis O’Brien and approved by the selection committee.
-If the organization proposes that the fellow sign any other contracts or documents as a condition of the fellowship, those will also need to be submitted to Denis O’Brien three weeks in advance of the fellowship deadline.
-HLR will not accept mandatory arbitration clauses in any materials governing its fellowships.
+• MOU signed and dated by the applicant and host organization.
+If employers want to revise the MOU, those changes will need to be submitted at least three weeks in advance of application and approved by the selection committee.
+If the organization proposes that the fellow sign any other contracts or documents as a condition of the Fellowship, those will also need to be submitted three weeks in advance of the Fellowship deadline.
+HLR will not accept mandatory arbitration clauses in any materials governing the Fellowship.

-• A 250-word abstract introducing a possible piece of scholarly work drawing on the fellowship experience that the applicant will write in the Harvard Law Review Forum
+• A roughly 250-word abstract introducing a possible piece of scholarly work drawing on the fellowship experience that the applicant will submit for consideration to publish in HLR if selected as a Fellow

 • A resume, with any information about undergraduate, graduate, or law school grades or academic honors (Dean’s Scholar Prize, Sears Prize, cum laude, etc.) redacted.
 The resume should instead highlight relevant work, internship, clinical, and volunteer experience.
 Law journal participation, including participation in the Harvard Law Review, may be included on your resume.
 Journal participation will only be taken into account insofar as it bears on the selection criteria outlined below.
-Editors of the Harvard Law Review will not receive preference for this fellowship.
+Editors of the Harvard Law Review will not receive preference for the Fellowship.
 Applicants who have had their work published in a law journal should not list those publications on their resume.
 An applicant may, however, submit the piece they have published in a law journal as their writing sample, provided it complies with the page limit.

 Timeline